- 1What Is Poliomyelitis?

 Paralysis is the most severe symptom of poliomyelitis infection because it can lead to permanent disability and death.
 Around 2 to 10 out of 100 people who have paralysis from poliovirus infection may die because the virus will cause paralysis of the muscles that help in breathing.

-Poliomyelitis is transmitted through the fecal-oral route when a person is in contact with the infected feces.
-Objects like toys that have come in contact with the infected feces can also transmit the virus.
+Poliomyelitis is transmitted through the fecal-oral route when a person contacts the infected feces.
+Objects like toys that have come into contact with the infected feces can also transmit the virus.
 Children below the age of five are more prone to contracting the disease.
 It can also be transmitted through a sneeze or a cough, as the virus lives in the throat and intestines; however, this is less common.

 The spreading of the virus in the feces is the reason for it being a highly contagious disease.
-Maximum excretion of the virus is seen within two to three days prior to or one week after the appearance of symptoms.
-Pregnant women, people with poor immune systems such as those with HIV (human immunodeficiency virus), and young children below five years are the most prone to the poliovirus.
+Maximum excretion of the virus is seen within two to three days before or one week after the appearance of symptoms.
+Pregnant women, people with poor immune systems, such as those with HIV (human immunodeficiency virus), and young children below five years are the most prone to the poliovirus.

-The spread is more in the areas with poor sanitation, especially among the people with poor immunity.
-People living in these areas can contract polio from drinking water that is contaminated by the infected human waste.
-The virus is so contagious that anyone living with people who have the virus can contract it too.
+The spread is more common in areas with poor sanitation, especially among people with poor immunity.
+People living in these areas can contract polio from drinking water contaminated by infected human waste.
+The virus is so contagious that anyone living with people who have it can contract it, too.
 The spread of the virus is mainly seen in the summer in warm regions.

-If not vaccinated, the chances of contracting polio can increase in people who:
+If not vaccinated, the chances of contracting polio increase for people who:

 Travel to an area with a recent polio outbreak.